Namibia CRAN Data Reporting Requirements

 - 2 min read

-The Communications Regulatory Authority of Namibia (CRAN), the national regulator of Namibia, has introduced significant updates to its regulatory framework, reinforcing data-driven compliance for telecommunications and broadcasting service licensees.
+The Communications Regulatory Authority of Namibia (CRAN), the national regulator of Namibia, has introduced significant updates to its regulatory framework.
+These changes reinforce data-driven compliance for telecommunications and broadcasting service licensees.
+Through amendments to the Regulations on Reporting Obligations for Licensees, CRAN has expanded its reporting structure.
+This enhancement aims to improve regulatory oversight, data accuracy, and market monitoring.

-What CRAN Data Reporting Requirements Mean in Namibia
+Understanding CRAN Data Reporting Requirements

 The updated CRAN data reporting requirements introduce new reporting indicators within the CRAN Data Submission Portal.
 Licensees in Namibia must now:

-Review and understand newly introduced indicators
+Review and understand the newly introduced indicators.

-Continue complying with existing reporting obligations
+Continue complying with existing reporting obligations.

-Ensure accurate, complete, and timely data submissions
+Ensure accurate, complete, and timely data submissions.

 These updates reflect a shift toward more granular and structured regulatory data collection in Namibia’s telecom sector.